Company1TDDC88-2024/RBI/README.md

 ## Prerequisites

-- Follow the installation instructions in /Backend/README.md and make sure poetry and all dependencies are installed in the Backend root.
+- Make sure Poetry is installed.
+Follow the installation instructions in /Backend/README.md.
-- Follow the installation instructions in /Frontend/README.md and make sure all dependencies are installed in the Frontend root.
+- Node and npm.

 ## Setup

-Install Concurrently in the project root.
+Install all dependencies in the project root, frontend and backend.

 ```bash
 npm install